marcus-crane/pkgparse-node/README.md

 ## Feedback / Feature Requests

-If you'd like to suggest a feature or report a bunch, feel free to add it via Github at https://github.com/marcus-crane/pkgparse or send me an email at <a href="mailto:pkgparse@thingsima.de">pkgparse@thingsima.de</a>
+If you'd like to suggest a feature or report a bunch, feel free to add it via [Github](https://github.com/marcus-crane/pkgparse) or fire a tweet to [@ethernetsalad](http://twitter.com/ethernetsalad).